arturopala/scala-tree/README.md

 Motivation
 ---

 A Tree is one of the most useful data structure concepts with numerous flavours and implementations.

+While the concept is simple, practical implementation details of immutable tree pose significant challenges, e.g.

+    - traversing and transforming the tree using stack-safe algorithms
+    - using reasonable amount of memory resources to represent large trees
+    - keeping children distinct when inserting or merging trees
+    - supporting numerous use cases in the balanced API

+Design
+---

-This library implements the version, where the tree can be either empty or a node.
-Each node has a value and links to zero or more subtrees.
+This library implements the tree which can be either empty or a node having a value, and linking to zero or more subtrees.

 Dependencies
 ---